 Roulette has been a casino favourite for hundreds of years.
 You can now enjoy it online in multiple formats.
 The regular US and European wheels sit alongside games with jackpot side bets and mini wheels that work perfectly on smartphone casino apps.
 You can even bet on the outcome of the spin of a real wheel via live dealer online roulette games.

 This page covers all the online roulette options for Canadian players.
 You will find information on the games available, the best bonuses for roulette fans, betting strategies, and more, below.

-Best online casinos for roulette in Canada
+Best casinos for real money roulette in Canada

 Roulette is, of course, a common game in both live and online casinos in Canada.
 In fact, aside from blackjack, you are unlikely to find a game with more options than the wheel-and-ball game.
 However, some online casinos distinguish themselves more than others with regard to their roulette games.
 So, here are some of your best bets for roulette games in Canada: